Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Birkhoff normal form

-The usual procedure, due to Birkhoff, consists in constructing $\varphi$ iteratively, by composing flows at time $1$ associated with an appropriate Hamiltonian function (also called Lie transforms), chosen by identifying the Taylor expansions at increasing orders, and by solving a series of (so-called) cohomological equations in $(\R^6,\tilde\omega)$.
-Then the canonical transform is constructed by using the Borel theorem.
+The usual procedure, due to Birkhoff, and recalled, for pedagogical reasons, in Appendix \ref{app:BNF}, consists in constructing $\chi$ iteratively, by composing (symplectic) flows at time $1$ associated with appropriate Hamiltonian functions (also called Lie transforms), chosen by identifying the Taylor expansions at increasing orders, and by solving a series of (so-called) cohomological equations in the symplectic manifold $(\Sigma ^+_U \times \R^2,\tilde\omega)$.
+This is done at the formal level, and then the canonical transform $\chi$ is constructed by using the Borel theorem.

 In the present setting, we have to adapt this general method and to define appropriate spaces of homogeneous functions and polynomials, sharing nice properties in terms of Poisson brackets.
-The procedure goes as follows.
+The procedure goes as follows, using what is written in Appendix \ref{app:BNF}.